sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/backend.md

 1. [what it does and general implementation thoughts](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@049b99763b10ddc7ef6f72c22b18f1fa5f4f7259/-/blob/enterprise/internal/insights/background/historical_enqueuer.go#L31-53)
 2. [overview of the algorithm](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/enterprise/internal/insights/background/historical_enqueuer.go?L185#L116-147)

-Naively the historical backfiller will likely take a long time on any reasonably sized Sourcegraph installation.
+Naively implemented, the historical backfiller would take a long time on any reasonably sized Sourcegraph installation.
 As an optimization, the backfiller will only query for data frames that have recorded changes in each repository.
 This is accomplished by looking at an index of commits and determining if that frame is eligible for removal. [code](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/enterprise/internal/insights/compression/compression.go?L46:1)